Ronnie Wood: 1990s–2010s

 Wood was made a fully-fledged partner in the Rolling Stones' financial organisation in 1990.
 During the 1990s, the Rolling Stones released two studio albums and three concert albums, as well as touring in 1990, 1994–95, and 1997–99.

 In addition, Wood released his seventh solo album, Slide on This, in 1992; he toured to promote this album in North America and Japan.
 His appearance in 1993 with former bandmate Rod Stewart on MTV Unplugged resulted in a hit album titled Unplugged...and Seated; the concert album that Wood released in 1993 from his tour was called Slide on Live: Plugged in and Standing.

 Wood also contributed to Bo Diddley's 1996 album A Man Amongst Men, playing slide guitar on the tracks "Hey Baby", "A Man Amongst Men", and "Oops!
 Bo Diddley", and guitar on "I Can't Stand It".

 Since 2000, Wood has continued to combine solo work with his Rolling Stones schedule.
-After the 2001 release of his album Not For Beginners, Wood toured England and Ireland in 2001 and 2002 with his own group, the Ronnie Wood Band.
-The band included members of his family, Slash and Andrea Corr.
-After the tour, a DVD called Far East Man was released.
+After the 2001 release of his album Not For Beginners, Wood toured England and Ireland in 2001 and 2002 with his own group, The Ronnie Wood Band.
+The band included members of his family, Slash, Andrea Corr, Jesse Wood, Martin Wright, Tramper Price, Mark Wells, Leah Wood, and Frankie Gavin.
+After the tour, a DVD called Far East Man was released, a song co-written by Ronnie Wood and George Harrison.

 Wood toured with the Rolling Stones in 2002 and 2003; in 2004, he performed several one-off concerts and guest appearances, including several appearances with Rod Stewart.
 Later in the year, the two expressed intentions to finish the studio work on a collaborative album, to be titled You Strum and I'll Sing.
 In 2005, however, Wood was again busy with the Rolling Stones as the band recorded their A Bigger Bang album—although he played on only 10 of the album's 16 tracks.
 He took part in the accompanying tour, which lasted until August 2007.

-In 2005 Wood launched his own record company, Wooden Records, which has released recordings by his daughter Leah, the New Barbarians, and others.
+In 2005, Wood launched his own record company, Wooden Records, which has released recordings by his daughter Leah, the New Barbarians, and others.